dqops/dqo/docs/Scheduler/Enabling_and_disabling_schedules.md

 - `true` to disable a schedule
 - `false` to enable a schedule

-to `disable:` function in a schedule definition.
+to `disabled:` function in a schedule definition.

 ### Enabling/disabling a check on a table/column/check